-If an adult family member or other authorized adult cannot be present on the scheduled date, the family should request that the PHA reschedule the inspection.
-The PHA and family will agree on a new inspection date that generally should take place within 5 business days of the originally-scheduled date.
-The PHA may schedule an inspection more than 5 business days after the original date for good cause.
+If an adult cannot be present on the scheduled date, the family should request that the HCHA reschedule the inspection.
+The HCHA and family will agree on a new inspection date that generally should take place within five business days of the originally scheduled date.
+The HCHA may schedule an inspection more than five business days after the original date for good cause.

-If the family misses the first scheduled appointment without requesting a new inspection date, the PHA will automatically schedule a second inspection.
-If the family misses two scheduled inspections without PHA approval, the PHA will consider the family to have violated its obligation to make the unit available for inspection.
+If the family misses the first scheduled appointment without requesting a new inspection date, the HCHA will automatically schedule a second inspection.
+If the family misses two scheduled inspections without HCHA approval, the HCHA will consider the family to have violated its obligation to make the unit available for inspection.
 This may result in termination of the family's assistance in accordance with Chapter 12.